While Flower, Sun, and Rain was ultimately published by Victor, averting a crisis, Grasshopper Manufacture was still stuck without a publisher.

 QUOTE OF ENLIGHTENMENT:

-According to BigManJapan’s research into the leaked development documentation, the build shown at this initial announcement (which he named “Softimage 3D build”), which then received a second trailer in early 2003, was being developed in Softimage 3D while the system programmer Watanabe worked on the monumental task of building a Maya export plug-in by himself; After this presentation, development switched to Maya entirely.
-As no content from the Softimage 3D build was present in the leak, it is unknown if it was ever meant as an actual playable prototype, or if it was only used to construct demo videos.
+According to BigManJapan’s research into the leaked development documentation, the build shown at this initial announcement, which then received a second trailer in early 2003, was being developed in Maya while the system programmer Watanabe worked on the monumental task of building a Maya export plug-in by himself.
+No content from this build was present in the source code leak, and therefore it can be inferred that it only ever existed as demo videos, rather than any kind of playable build.
 Storyboards for these trailers can be found on pages 58 and 59 of Hand in killer7.

 The public would be shown the second build of the game during the 2003 Tokyo Game Show, taking place in September.
 At this point in development, the Heaven Smiles (enemy mobs) already took on their monstrous form, rather than appearing as regular civilians.